Fort Lauderdale Brain Injury Lawyers

 During an accident, brain injury may occur if the head is suddenly jerked, makes contact with an object, or if the skull is penetrated.
 A person who experiences mild brain trauma may lose conscious awareness for a short period of time.
 Indicators of severe brain injury include memory loss or an extended period of unconsciousness following the incident.

 In most cases of permanent brain damage, the injured person will lose consciousness.
 Loss of consciousness may be as subtle as experiencing a slightly dazed state to a more pronounced event such as lapsing into a coma.
 The longer the injured party remains unconscious, the more the likelihood of severe brain damage increases.

-An accident victim who is diagnosed with a concussion may experience an altered sense of awareness.
+A Broward County accident victim who is diagnosed with a concussion may experience an altered sense of awareness.
 They may complain or exhibit signs of dizziness, nausea, disorientation, and forgetfulness.

 Edema and hematoma

 In some cases of brain injury, edema, or swelling inside the brain, may occur.
 The swelling may increase pressure, which may damage blood vessels and reduce the circulation of important molecules to the brain.
 Damaged blood vessels or torn tissue may allow blood to collect in the brain, creating a hematoma.
 Pressure may be relieved by administering medication or drilling into the skull if the condition does not respond to medication.
 Hematoma and edema may arise days after the accident which caused the injury has taken place.